PM reviews strategies for making India's civil aviation sector more efficient

 The meeting, which was attended by Home Minister Amit Shah, Finance Minister Nirmala Sitharaman and Civil Aviation Minister Hardeep Singh Puri among others, also reviewed the e-DGCA project, aimed at bringing in more transparency in the DGCA's office and helping all stakeholders by reducing the processing time for various licences and permissions.
 "It was also decided that all reform initiatives taken by the Ministry of Civil Aviation and the organizations under it should proceed in a time bound manner," the statement added.

-The civil aviation sector has been severely hit by the coronavirus pandemic, which forced governments around the world to impose restrictions on the movement of people and virtually shut flights..
+Later in a tweet, Modi said that in the meeting aspects relating to the aviation sector were reviewed.
+"This includes ways to make airports more efficient and integrating the sector with latest technological advancements," he wrote.
+The civil aviation sector has been severely hit by the coronavirus pandemic, which forced governments around the world to impose restrictions on the movement of people and virtually suspend flight operations.

 ALSO READ